 Being accepted by friends, family, and the outside world is one of the most important things in the life of someone.
 We want people to love us and care about us.
 We want them to admire us.
 We want to feel important in all aspects of our lives, especially around the ones that we love.
 Unfortunately, this may not always be true.
 We want to be accepted, but many times, we are not.
 Being rejected can be emotionally tragic for us.
 This is because we want to be accepted so much that being rejected can be so disheartening for us.

 Society makes us feel that being accepted is a positive characteristic.
 However, in reverse, being rejected is a negative characteristic.
 Therefore, we are seen as being flawed if we are rejected, either by our loved ones, or society.
 This can have a damaging effect on not only our self-esteem but also to how we look at ourselves.
 Our egos are then damaged, and we feel that we do not belong.
 This is one of the hardest problems to accept.
-If we are not accepted, then we are damaged.
+If we are not accepted, then we are damaged and we fear rejection.

 Being damaged is a characteristic that none of us wants to have.
 We want to appear flawless and perfect, especially in society today.
 However, we end up being looked at as if we are not perfect.
 Our flaws are shown in plain sight.
 We become a dark shadow in a world filled with light.
 We become an emotional burden on ourselves as well as other people.
 We see ourselves negatively as a result.
 This is where our self-esteem begins to drop out of sight, and we start to crawl inside a dark hole and into ourselves because we no longer feel relevant.